coryleeio/simple-docker-demo/README.md

 This demo shows how easy it can be to get started with docker in a distributed environment using fig for orchestration.
-Setup instructions are included for OSX and Linux

 ### Tool setup for all environments